unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Instantaneous

-You create three glowing darts of magical force.
+You create three glowing darts of tek force.
 Each dart hits a creature of your choice that you can see within range.
 A dart deals 1d4 + 1 force damage to its target.
 The darts all strike simultaneously, and you can direct them to hit one creature or several.

 **_At Higher Levels._** When you cast this spell using a spell slot of 2nd level or higher, the spell creates one more dart for each slot level above 1st.